luciodale/chatbot-camden-council/README.md

 ### NodeJS Download
 You need a stable version of NodeJS, which can be downloaded here: ```https://nodejs.org/```.
 After installing NodeJS, open your terminal and run the command ```node -v```.
-If it returns the version your using, your installation was completed successfully.
+If it returns the version you are using, your installation was completed successfully.

 ### Dependencies Download
 At this point, go to the project root folder from your terminal and run ```npm install``` to import all the required dependencies.